- Fatigue and Unexplained weight loss

 - Yellow skin and eyes (which may be signs of jaundice)

 Hepatitis - Overview

-Hepatitis is an inflammation of liver.
+Hepatitis is an inflammation of the liver.
 The condition can be self-limiting or it can progress to fibrosis (scarring), cirrhosis or liver cancer.
-There are mainly 5 types of hepatitis viruses, referred as A, B, C, D and E. Particularly, types B and C leads to chronic disease in hundreds of millions of people and they are the most common cause of liver cirrhosis and cancer.
+There are mainly 5 types of hepatitis viruses, referred as A, B, C, D, and E. Particularly, types B and C lead to chronic disease in hundreds of millions of people and they are the most common cause of liver cirrhosis and cancer.

 Causes of Hepatitis

-Hepatitis viruses are one of the most common cause of hepatitis in this world, other infections, toxic substances (like alcohol, certain drugs), and autoimmune diseases can also leads to hepatitis.
+Hepatitis viruses are one of the most common causes of hepatitis in this world, other infections, toxic substances (like alcohol, certain drugs), and autoimmune diseases can also lead to hepatitis.
 Hepatitis A and E are caused by ingestion of contaminated food or water.
-Hepatitis B, C and D are usually occurs as a result of parenteral contact with infected body fluids.
+Hepatitis B, C, and D are usually occurs as a result of parenteral contact with infected body fluids.